 Historical and recent stranding network data report interactions between bottlenose dolphins and pound nets in Virginia.
-Stranding data for 2004-2008 indicate 17 cases where bottlenose dolphins were removed from pound net gear, and it was determined that animals were entangled pre-mortem.
-In each case, the bottlenose dolphin was recovered directly from the fishing gear.
-Of these 17 cases, 14 were documented mortalities while 3 were released alive (S. Barco, Virginia Aquarium, unpublished data; Northeast Regional Marine Mammal Stranding Network; NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 21 September 2009 and 18 November 2009).
+During 2007-2011, 11 bottlenose dolphin strandings which could have belonged to the Southern Migratory Coastal Stock were entangled in pound net gear in Virginia (Northeast Regional Marine Mammal Stranding Network; NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 9 November 2012).
+An additional 26 dolphins that could have belonged to the Southern Migratory Coastal Stock stranded with twisted twine markings indicative of interactions with pound net gear.
 These interactions occurred primarily inside estuarine waters near the mouth of the Chesapeake Bay and in summer months.
-Five of these mortalities occurred during May and June when they could have impacted either the Northern Migratory or Southern Migratory stocks.
-The other 9 mortalities occurred during the summer (July-September) when they could have impacted either the Southern Migratory or the Northern North Carolina Estuarine System stocks.
-The overall impact of the Virginia Pound Net fishery on the Southern Migratory stock is unknown due to the limited information on the stock's movements, particularly whether or not it occurs within waters inside the mouth of the Chesapeake Bay.
+The overall impact of the Virginia Pound Net fishery on the Southern Migratory Stock is unknown due to the limited information on the stock's movements, particularly whether or not it occurs within waters inside the mouth of the Chesapeake Bay.